 Another graph shows the crimes committed per hour.
-We can see from the below plot that the most number of crimes are committed at noon and between noon and 10 pm whereas the least number of crimes are committed between 1 am to 7 am.
+We can see from the below plot that the greatest number of crimes are committed at noon and between noon and 10 pm whereas the least number of crimes are committed between 1 am to 7 am.
 Again, it would be interesting to see the variation between different types of crimes.